-After the Turkish breakfast find your way to the Grand Bazaar at the Sultanahmet area.
+After the Turkish breakfast find your way to the Grand Bazaar (a guided tour can be a good option) at the Sultanahmet area.
 Be prepared to fall in love with the jewelry, drink some special çay (tea), taste delicious Turkish delights and bargain for souvenirs, pashminas and carpets.
 OMG!
-There so many beautiful stuff there.
+There are so many beautiful things there.

 One thing I’ve learned in all those trips to Istanbul is: the fair price is always half of the price shown in the tag.
 Don’t be shy, to haggle is cultural in Turkey and that’s how you show respect and value to their goods.